 Shorebird Habitat Creation

-Although TTP is a frequent stopover for some migratory shorebirds, there are few resident species and only small numbers of migrants.
-This is due to the lack of suitable habitat at TTP that shorebirds require to rest, forage and nest.
+Although Tommy Thompson Park is a frequent stopover for some migratory shorebirds, there are few resident species and only small numbers of migrants.
+This is due to the lack of suitable habitat at Tommy Thompson Park that shorebirds require to rest, forage and nest.
 The Shorebird Habitat Creation Project will turn an area in the Toplands into a two basin, multi-function, managed wetland that targets shorebirds, but also provides habitat for other migratory waterbirds.
 Once the basins are excavated to remove inorganic material, clay will be added to the bottom to create a less permeable liner and organic substrate applied to provide habitat for invertebrates – a staple shorebird food.
 Water depth is critical for shorebirds, so water levels will be controlled using water control structures and pumps.
 During peak migration periods water depth will be managed to create ideal foraging and roosting areas.
 Other habitat features including small islands and logs will be added to increase overall habitat diversity and availability.

 Neck Meadow Enhancements

 Two nodes on the east side of the Neck will be enhanced for meadow species including nesting waterfowl, songbirds, small mammals and butterflies.
 Landform may be slightly modified to create a more varied range of exposures and moisture conditions.
 Soil additions and amendments will aid in the success of tree and shrub plantings along the edges that will provide shelter from the prevailing winds.
 Herbaceous vegetation seeding and control of exotic invasive species will increase the biodiversity of the areas.